 We are proud to offer fourth year underrepresented students in medicine the opportunity to participate in our Cooper EM Visiting Elective Scholars Program which provides a scholarship and opportunity to rotate within our emergency department.
 Please visit the website or contact Dr. Sundip Patel (firstname.lastname@example.org) for further details and instructions on how to apply.

 Below are examples of some curricula, activities and advocacy that the emergency department has recently engaged in:

-EM Residency Grand Rounds
+EM Residency Grand Rounds and Training